jonnykry/bookmark-spotlight/README.md

 Since this is unfinished, it is not yet on the Chrome app store.
 However, if you're eager to use the tool, you can use it by manually loading it.
 To use this extension:
 - Clone the source
-- Run `npm install && npm run build`
 - You'll have to add your own icon to `src/img/icon.png`.
-There will be one added soon, but until then Google search `search icon` and grab one that's around 128x128.
+There will be one added soon, but until then google search `search icon` and grab one that's around 128x128.
-- Import the extension in Chrome's extension tab using `Load unpacked extension`, pointing at the `bookmark-spotlight-react` folder
+- Run `npm install && gulp` (you'll need [Node](https://nodejs.org/en/) and [Gulp](http://gulpjs.com/) to build this locally)
+- In Chrome, go to [chrome://extensions/](chrome://extensions/) and select "Developer Mode"
+  - Click "Load Unpacked Extension..."
+  - Load the extension by selecting the `dist` directory (which should have been built from running `gulp`)

-### Notes
+### Misc
 There's still a lot of work to be done -- if you have any suggestions, feel free to open an issue.
-Also, feel free to contribute!  :)
+If you'd like to contribute, follow the Installation steps for ways to build.
+There's also a `gulp watch` task which will watch for Javascript changes so you don't have to rebuild every time.

 ### License